chaser164/gutcheck/README.md

 - Expand post view / go to individual post page to see footnotes
 - Add usernames to users
 - Add shorthand displays to indicate especially large upvote/downvote numbers
+- Change 'no reports yet. be the first! message (?)